Rock Academy 21

 After the recording session with Dean, we’ll have a filmmaker give you the rundown on making your very own film clip with links to heaps of online resources to support your creative vision.
 Over the next two days, you’ll co-write an original song, record it, do a basic mix and film and edit a companion film clip to be broadcast on Sunday, October 4th.

-There are limited spots for the in-person sessions at Bakehouse Studios, so be quick.
+There will be limited spots for the in-person sessions at Bakehouse Studios, so be quick.
 We cannot add to the numbers as we are restricted by the Government policies.
 To keep everyone as safe as possible we have strict policies in place and ask everyone to apply commonsense.

-Those participating in the Bakehouse program will be at Bakehouse Studios from Tuesday to Thursday for rehearsals, due to COVID we’re restricted on the number of band members and mentors we can have in a room at any given time, you’ll need to wear a mask and use hand sanitiser constantly.
+We plan to be at Bakehouse Studios from Tuesday to Thursday for rehearsals, due to COVID we’re restricted on the number of band members and mentors we can have in a room at any given time, and you’ll need to wear a mask and use hand sanitiser constantly.

-The outcomes for the Bakehouse bands will be an original and a cover song (same band members) written, arranged and rehearsed ready to perform in front of the camera on Friday, July 10 at Bakehouse.
-You’ll be given nominated times to come in and perform as we can only have 10 people at a time in the performance space (Scrap Museum).
+Bakehouse based bands will prepare an original and a cover song (same band members) written, arranged and rehearsed ready to perform in front of the camera on Friday, October 2 at Bakehouse.
+You’ll be given nominated times to come in and perform as we can only have 10-12 people at a time in the performance space (Scrap Museum).

 Rock Academy is committed to ensuring that our Young Lions remain connected and engaged in this uncertain time and the focus in these times is to educate and encourage collaborations using practices, technology and experience that are used worldwide with the biggest recording artists, producers, mixers, engineers, promoters, agents and record labels.